 Adamsville is a very small city located in the state of Alabama.
 With a population of 4,400 people and two constituent neighborhoods, Adamsville is the 127th largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Adamsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Adamsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Adamsville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Adamsville who work in office and administrative support (17.74%), sales jobs (13.74%), and food service (6.21%).

 The citizens of Adamsville are slightly less educated than the national average of 21.84% for the average city or town: 14.92% of adults in Adamsville have a bachelor's degree or advanced degree